junglesta/wherenodoctor/__LAB/chapters/01-home-cures-and-popular-beliefs.md

 # HOME CURES THAT HELP

-For many sicknesses, time-tested home remedies work as well as modern medicines— or even better.
+For many sicknesses, time-tested home remedies work as well as modern medicines or even better.
 They are often cheaper.
 And in some cases they are safer.

 For example, many of the herbal teas people use for home treatment of coughs and colds do more good and cause fewer problems than cough syrups and strong medicines some doctors prescribe.